sabafshin/shopping_basket/README.md

         - `sbt run [items]`
     - Or `sbt console` to start a Scala 3 REPL.
     - To run the tests `sbt test`
-        - Note: When running the tests using the vscode test runner, 3 of the TestPriceBasketSpec tests will fail.
-However this is due to the test runner not being able to properly parse the output of the program with the `£` symbol.
-The tests will pass when ran using terminal with `sbt test`.

 ### Running the pre-built jar
 - Make sure you have Java 17 installed